 The general area was one of chalk grassland flora, including Poterium sanguisorba (Salad Burnet), Plantago media (Hoary Plantain) and Primula veris (Cowslip), but stated to have been affected by 'improvement' in the 1960s.
-This raises the possibility of introduction if the location had been re-seeded with a contaminated grass-seed mixture of continental origin, as may have happened20 as an origin of Cornish populations.
-Joyce Pitt
+This raises the possibility of introduction if the location had been re-seeded with a contaminated grass-seed mixture of continental origin, as may have happened22 as an origin of Cornish populations.
+Joyce Pitt noted that the area where the plant grows was then somewhat different, being disturbed and broken, partly due to rabbits, but also perhaps due to agricultural use, whether by animals or machinery.
+At some stage in the 1980s it appears that the field was ploughed about 8 inches deep and drilled for a crop of barley, with the intention of again laying to grass afterwards; and the plant survived this disturbance.
+It also seems possible to interpret the field slope as showing more signs of an arable past in the upper parts, where the Eryngium grows, than the lower parts, which carry a chalk flora more consistent with grazing.

-19 J. Pitt.
+21 J. Pitt.
 Habitat notes on Watling Street Thistle (Eryngium campestre) near Bredhurst, Kent.
 Bulletin of the Kent Field Club (1984) 29: 30-31.

-According to D. Junghanns and M.J.
+22 According to D. Junghanns and M.J.
 Wiggington in their account, Eryngium campestre L. (Apiaceae), in (ed.
 M.J.
 Wiggington) British Red Data Books 1 Vascular Plants (1999), JNCC.
-This view was based on the plant having been found after pasture was re-seeded, rather than on any separate evidence that Eryngium campestre is known as a grass seed contaminant.
-The late maturation of Eryngium campestre seed in comparison with that of grasses militates against it being a normal contaminant.
+This view was based on the plant having been found after pasture was re-seeded, rather than